 Free: Send for free critique your resume with your aspire job position to me at firstname.lastname@example.org mention mock-up resume in subject line and I will send you mock-up then decide for my service.

-Send if you value of accepting paid quality assistance at a bargain $150.
+Send if you value of accepting paid quality assistance.